 I cannot stress how important it is to ensure that key influencers within your company are fully engaged in this process.

 Leaving the legal team out of the process, for example, can make your life a misery when an issue that was not initially considered occurs because you didn’t keep them engaged.
 All of your stakeholders should be cheering for your team!
-One group that I always included in the delivery of our intranet solutions were the ones who complained the most.
-If you can address their issues, they become your greatest endorsers!
+One group that I always included in the delivery of our corporate intranet solutions were the ones who complained the most.
+If you can address their issues (and their corporate intranet ideas), they become your greatest endorsers!

 In my experience, the depth of knowledge required to undertake the build or improvement of an intranet is undervalued.